andrewacashner/hearingfaithms/chapters/chapter-2.md

 Catholics after Trent to critique the poor level of theological knowledge among the lay people and the low quality of teaching among the clergy.
 [@Kamen:EarlyModernSociety, 56--57]
-In his vernacular catechism, the Augustinian friar Antonio de Azevedo describes real-life scenes of failed catechesis:
+In the vernacular catechism discussed at the beginning of this chapter, the Augustinian friar Antonio de Azevedo describes real-life scenes of failed
+catechesis:

 > Some will say that the doctrine of the gospel has already been taught
 > everywhere or almost everywhere (I am speaking of our Spain), and we concede;